SwiftAkira/pompyboard/README.md

 ## Okay, I'm hooked

-### When can I buy the tablet?
+### Where can I buy the tablet?

-sometime during 2026.
+The tablet is still under development.
+It will be released sometime during 2026.

 ### I want help make the tablet